 Refugee children are dealing with;

-– Mental and emotional disorder.
+– Mental and emotional disorders.

 – Physical and psychosocial illnesses.